ibeatmybrothers/coding_challenge_20200826/README.md

 #### Assumptions
 1. I assumed by "word", the service should filter out any text that is not alphabetical
 2. I assumed by ignoring requests with duplicate ids, the service should return a successful response, but not process the message, so it returns the current count
-3. I assumed I should use a POST method since there is no limit specified on the request size

 #### Why DropWizard
 Mostly because I've used it in the past.
 It's easy to pull in a base structure and then add what I need, and it also lends itself well to small services like this.